dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

     NAME             HOST/PORT                                                   PATH      SERVICES         PORT      TERMINATION   WILDCARD heketi-storage   heketi-storage-app-storage.cloudapps.35.158.172.55.nip.io             heketi-storage   <all>                   None

-Based on this *heketi* will be available on the heketi API URL: http://*heketi-storage-app-storage.cloudapps.35.158.172.55.nip.io*
+Based on this *heketi* will be available on the heketi API URL, in this example: http://*heketi-storage-app-storage.cloudapps.35.158.172.55.nip.io*

 !!!
 Note:
     In your environment the URL will be slightly different.
 It will contain the public IPv4 address of your deployment, dynamically resolved by the nip.io service.

-&#8680; You may verify this trivial health check using `curl` (and an in-line shell command to dynamically retrieve the `route` for easy copy&paste):
+&#8680; You may verify this trivial health check using `curl` (and an in-line `oc` command to dynamically retrieve the `route` for easy copy&paste):

     curl http://$(oc get route/heketi-storage -o jsonpath='{.spec.host}')/hello